-Can brokers hire signs installers during Phase 1.5 and Phase 2 of the Order?
-(Revised June 05, 2020)
+Can brokers hire signs installers during Phase 2 of the Order?
+(Revised June 24, 2020)

 Yes.
 Brokers may hire sign installers, provided that no more than three people are present at the sign installation and those people adhere to strict social distancing guidelines.

-Real estate brokers and sign installers must wear cloth face coverings and should encourage clients and customers to do the same.
+Real estate brokers, their clients and sign installers must wear cloth face coverings.

-REMINDER: Phase 1 protocols do not allow for third-party sign installers.
-Brokers listing property in Phase 1 counties should install their own, temporary signs, with no more than two people at the property.
+REMINDER: Phase 1 and Phase 1.5 protocols do not allow for third-party sign installers.
+Brokers listing property in Phase 1 and Phase 1.5 counties should install their own, temporary signs, with no more than two people at the property.